 The main contribution of this paper is that it combines a dual approach represented by a theoretical and empirical model in order to analyse the waiting list function in a rigorous way, shedding some light on what is, without doubt, a social and economic problem of enormous magnitude.
 The results obtained confirm the model presented: the waiting lists of Spanish public hospitals are affected by supply and demand variables.
 Concretely, an increase in the budget for the current costs of hospitals as well as capital diminishes waiting lists significantly.
 With respect to demand variables, results seem to indicate that these have a bigger impact than supply variables.
-Specifically, variables which approximate income, morbility (number of outpatient visits or life expectancy) and population, influence waiting lists significatively.
+Specifically, variables which approximate income, morbidity (number of outpatient visits or life expectancy) and population influence waiting lists significantly.
 In contrast, unemployment does not appear to have a significant effect on said waiting lists.

 Finally, we have observed that time has influenced an increase in waiting lists (the effect proving statistically significant from 2005 onwards).
-This result may be due either to restrictive supply budgets or demand factors such as population ageing or the chronification of certain illnesses thanks to technological advancements.
+Population ageing or the chronification of certain illnesses thanks to technological advancements could explain this result.

-Nowadays, the Spanish National Health System suffers from the austerity measures resulting from the impacts of the economic crisis.
+Nowadays, the incorporation of techniques of ambulatory major surgery can positively affect issues relating to waiting lists.
+This is due to the possible marginal rate of substitution of traditional surgery versus major ambulatory surgery, particularly applicable in recent years.
+On the other hand, the Spanish National Health System suffers from the austerity measures resulting from the impacts of the economic crisis.
 These measures include cutbacks in the budget dedicated to public health.
 The model proposed predicts that this, together with an increase in citizen demand for health services, will result in a reduction in supply and an increase in demand and with it an excess of demand that translates itself into longer waiting times.
 During the period of study, we gain a glimpse of the future evolution of waiting lists.
 These results motivate a greater reflection on the barriers currently being generated by the NHS in terms of more restrictive services as a consequence of the cutbacks in production factors.
-Since one of the objectives of an NHS is equality, it is important to consider how austerity-fueled cutbacks will compromise service redistribution based on the most basic principles of social justice.
-Moreover as revealed by the study, the most affected citizens will be those with fewer resources, who have to resort to public services because of their inability to afford private treatment.
+Since one of the objectives of an NHS is equality, it is important to consider how austerityfuelled cutbacks will compromise service redistribution based on the most basic principles of social justice.
+Moreover, it is important to keep in mind that the most affected citizens will be those with fewer resources, who have to resort to public services because of their inability to afford private treatment.
 Namely, those citizens who, already suffering from a reduction in their economic power because of the crisis, have to endure rising indirect costs (in the form of longer waiting lists) for public healthcare.